-Renowned Scientists Join Rady Children’s Institute of Genomic Medicine Scientific Advisory Board
+Renowned Scientists Join Rady Children’s Institute for Genomic Medicine Scientific Advisory Board

 San Diego—Jan.
 3, 2018 – The Rady Children’s Institute for Genomic Medicine (RCIGM) is pleased to announce that six influential life science researchers have been recruited to serve on the Institute’s inaugural Scientific Advisory Board (SAB).

 “Each of these brilliant scientists is an authority in their respective field,” said Dr. Stephen Kingsmore, president and CEO of the Institute.
 “By sharing their expertise and leadership with us, they will play a vital role in helping to calibrate our goals and oversee our progress in advancing pediatric genomic medicine.”

 RCIGM was founded with the mission of enabling diagnosis, treatment and targeted clinical care for newborns and children with rare, life-threatening diseases.
 The Institute is focused on delivering exact diagnoses through rapid Whole Genome Sequencing (rWGS) to facilitate fast, precise medical care of the most fragile young patients.

 “Since the inception of the Institute we have sought to assemble the talent, technology and resources to transform healthcare for children in San Diego and around the world,” said David F. Hale, chair of the Institute board of directors.
 “By welcoming these prominent researchers to our Scientific Advisory Board, we take a major step toward fulfilling that vision.”

 The members of the SAB bring deep research expertise in cancer, molecular biology, genetics, neuroscience, biomedical informatics and biomedical engineering.
 All are recipients of national science academic honors and they include a Nobel Laureate and heads of renown research institutes.
 To ensure objectivity, none have ties to the Institute or Rady Children’s Hospital-San Diego.